DotWang/SSGRN/README.md

     --val-batch-size 1 \
     --se_groups 256 --sa_groups 256
 ```
-Then the evalution accuracies, the trained models and the classification map are separately saved.
+Then the evaluated accuracies, the trained models and the classification maps are separately saved.

 When training on the Houston dataset, using the mode of `part` and setting the input_size